whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/URLs/html-bookmark-how-to.md

 ---

-### To Add a Bookmark with a Favicon in HTML, You Can Use the Following Code:
+### To Add a Bookmark with a Favicon in HTML, You Can Use the Following Code

-1. First, add the link to your favicon file in the `<head> `section of your HTML document:
+1. First, add the link to your favicon file in the `<head>`section of your HTML document:

 ```
 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico">